 Her home gym is by an apple orchard and Gwyneth can hear her kids play in the pool while she works out.
 She says these circumstances make it pretty great.

-What message does Gwyneth Paltrow’s exercise routine send?
+The message Gwyneth Paltrow’s exercise routine sends

 Over the 10 years I struggled with my weight I worked out 7 days a week, for an hour each day.
 Had I been aware of Gwyneth Paltrow’s exercise routine, I would have followed her example and doubled my daily workout.
 Additionally, I would have saved up to buy Tracy Anderson’s exercise DVDs.